arfc/transition-scenarios/input/haleu/README.rst

 Transition to HALEU reactors
 ----------------------------

-This repository contains the input files and analysis of multiple transition scenarios to advanced reactors fuel by High Assay Low Enriched Uranium (HALEU).
+This directory contains the input files and analysis of multiple transition scenarios to advanced reactors fuel by High Assay Low Enriched Uranium (HALEU).